-Average net revenue per traditional advertiser (i.e., customers which do not advertise through our search and classified ad services) increased to approximately RMB508,000 in 2005 from RMB386,000 in 2004.
-The number of traditional advertisers using the NetEase websites increased to 387 in 2005 from 370 in 2004, with revenues from our top ten advertisers comprising 46.6% of our total advertising services revenues in 2005 as compared to 39.8% in 2004.
+Average net revenue per traditional advertiser (i.e., customers which do not advertise through our search services) increased to approximately RMB590,000 in 2006 from RMB508,000 in 2005.
+The number of traditional advertisers using the NetEase websites increased to 410 in 2006 from 387 in 2005, with revenues from our top ten advertisers comprising 37.3% of our total advertising services revenues in 2006 as compared to 46.6% in 2005.

-Net revenue from wireless value-added services and others decreased by 53.5% to RMB71.0 million from RMB152.7 million in 2004.
-This decrease was primarily due to the decrease in the number of paying customers for our SMS services.
-The decrease was due mainly to continuing intense competition in the wireless value-added services market, in particular in the market for SMS services, and the Company's reduced focus on this business area.
+Net revenues from wireless value-added services and others increased by 2.2% to RMB72.6 million from RMB71.0 million in 2005.
+This increase was primarily due to an increase in the number of paying customers for our other fee-based premium services and the sales of accessory products related to our online games.